tinytinydev/VisaDeveloperSandbox_Test/readme.md

 6. Download Certificates
 Navigate to Credentials in the side menu and download the Client Certificate and Visa Developer Platform CA Certificate
 ![Download Certs](assets/downloadCerts.png)
+The CA Certificate has to be converted to .pem extensions before it can be used.
+For Windows: https://help.teradici.com/s/article/1147 For Mac/Linux: https://perrohunter.com/how-to-convert-a-cer-certificate-to-pem-on-linuxunix-and-os-x/
 Move these Certificates into the project directory and update their file path in config.js
 ![Cert Path](assets/certPath.png)